chaseruskin/orbit/docs/src/user/developing_ip.md

 ## Viewing the design hierarchy

-1. Return the list of known design units for the current ip:
+1. Return the list of known design units for the current project:
 ```
 $ orbit info --units
 ```

-2. View the design hierarchy for a particular design unit within the current ip, where `<unit>` is the name of the design unit of interest:
+2. View the design hierarchy for a particular design unit within the current project, where `<unit>` is the name of the design unit of interest:
 ```
 $ orbit tree <unit>
 ```